mahmoudps/whatsapp-manager/README.md

 wa-manager status  # check status
 ```

-For production with SSL certificates run `wa-manager install full` and follow the prompts for your domain.
+For production with SSL certificates run `wa-manager install full`.
+If you simply press **Enter** when asked, the default domain `wa-api.developments.world` and email `info@wa-api.developments.world` will be used.
 The CLI sets up Nginx and obtains Let's Encrypt certificates automatically.
 If you already have certificates, place them in `ssl/live/<your-domain>/` and adjust `nginx-ssl.conf` as needed.

 ## Running tests